 By Sirshendu Panth

-After scoring a century in the Cape Town Test against South Africa, January 2, Sachin has failed to play even one triple figure knock in the 12 Test innings, the highest being 91 at Oval during India's disastrous English tour in summer.
+After scoring a century in the Cape Town Test against South Africa, Jan 2, Sachin has failed to play even one triple figure knock in the 11 Test innings where he has come to the middle, the highest being 91 at Oval during India's disastrous English tour in summer.

 However, he did get two ODI hundreds during this time - 120 against England at Bangalore and 111 facing South Africa in Nagpur.
 The last one came March 12.